RPTST/artvu-ansi-gallery/readme.md

 - If the art file contains cursor codes/animation, it won't display properly.

-- There's some degree of flicker when using the lighbar, see TO-DO below...
+- There's some degree of flicker when using the lighbar.

 - if file_id.diz is wider than 45 characters (per spec), it'll break the display